Generic Name: eletriptan (EL-e-TRIP-tan)

 - you are allergic to any ingredient in eletriptan

-- you have a history of heart problems, ischemic heart disease (eg, angina), a heart attack, a stroke, a transient ischemic attack (TIA, mini-stroke), brain blood vessel problems, or other circulation or blood vessel problems (eg, ischemic bowel disease)
+- you have a history of ischemic heart disease (eg, angina, heart attack), coronary artery disease (CAD), brain blood vessel disease (eg, stroke, transient ischemic attack), or other blood vessel disease (eg, Raynaud syndrome, ischemic bowel disease)

-- you have taken certain azole antifungals (eg, ketoconazole, itraconazole), certain HIV protease inhibitors (eg, ritonavir, nelfinavir), certain macrolide antibiotics (eg, erythromycin, clarithromycin, troleandomycin), nefazodone, or telithromycin within the last 72 hours
+- you have taken ketoconazole, itraconazole, ritonavir, nelfinavir, clarithromycin, troleandomycin, or nefazodone within the last 72 hours

-- you have taken an ergot alkaloid (eg, ergotamine) or another 5-HT1 agonist (eg, sumatriptan) within the last 24 hours
+- you have used an ergot alkaloid (eg, dihydroergotamine, ergotamine) or another "triptan" migraine medicine (eg, sumatriptan) in the last 24 hours

 Contact your doctor or health care provider right away if any of these apply to you.